leanny01/webdev-challenges/README.md

  4. Reactjs

 > NB: This collection will keep growing with time.
 I m on the lookout for better ways to introduce these technologies to learners.
-> I am open to feedbacks and pull requests to make these challenges better.
+> Feedbacks and pull requests are more than welcome.